 Founded by the Arizona Cactus and Native Flora Society in 1937 and established at this site in 1939, the garden now has more than 21,000 plants, in more than 4000 taxa, one-third of which are native to the area, including 139 species which are rare, threatened or endangered.

-Here is the final set of pictures from the renaissance festival.
+Here is the final set of pictures from Devils Bridge.